Muslim Brotherhood in Egypt: After the July 2013 overthrow of Mohamed Morsi

-On 3 July, the head of the Egyptian Armed Forces, General Abdel Fattah el-Sisi responded to the demands of the protesters in Tahrir Square during the 30 June demonstrations and after discussing the issue with the main political parties and religious leaders of the country removed President Mohamed Morsi and suspended the constitution.
+On 3 July, the head of the Egyptian Armed Forces, General Abdel Fattah el-Sisi responded to the demands of the protesters in Tahrir Square during the 30 June demonstrations, and after discussing the issue with the main political parties and religious leaders of the country, removed President Mohamed Morsi and suspended the constitution.
 Brotherhood supporters staged sit-ins throughout the country, setting up camps and shutting down traffic.

 The crackdown that followed has been called the worst for the Brotherhood's organization "in eight decades".
 On 14 August, the military declared a month-long state of emergency in response to their violence after removing the camps.
 In retaliation Brotherhood supporters looted and burned police stations and dozens of churches.

 The sit-in dispersal lead to clashes, resulting in the deaths of 638 people and injury of some 4000.
 By 19 August, al Jazeera reported that "most" of the Brotherhood's leaders were in custody.
 On that day Brotherhood Supreme Leader Mohammed Badie was arrested, crossing a "red line", as even Hosni Mubarak had never arrested him.

 On 23 September, a court ordered the group outlawed and its assets seized.
 Two days later security forces shuttered the main office of the newspaper of the Freedom and Justice Party, and confiscated its equipment.
-Muslim Brotherhood criticized the decision to seize its assets and those of MB linked charities as opening the door to Christian charities and part of a campaign against Islam.
+Muslim Brotherhood criticized the decision to seize its assets and those of MB-linked charities, as opening the door to Christian charities and as part of a campaign against Islam.

 Some question whether the military and security services can effectively crush the Brotherhood.
-Unlike the last major crackdown in the 1950s, when Egypt's "public sphere and information space" was tightly-controlled, the Brotherhood has a larger and broader international presence beyond the reach of Egypt's government to sustain itself.
+Unlike the last major crackdown in the 1950s, when Egypt's "public sphere and information space" was tightly controlled, the Brotherhood has a larger and broader international presence beyond the reach of Egypt's government to sustain itself.